About Other PlantsAsparagus

 Cranberries are shallow-rooted and require light acid soil (pH 4.0–5.5), preferably cool, moist and high in organic matter, similar to soil in which blueberries grow well.
 Will grow in dry locations.
 Plant them in spring once the ground can be worked in a bed or in a naturalized setting.

-We no longer recommend mixing in sulfur to acidify the soil.
+We do not recommend mixing in sulfur to acidify the soil.
+Mixing it into the soil can damage tender young roots.
 Sulfur is slow-acting and can be added to soil surface in subsequent years if necessary.
-Mixing it into the soil can damage tender young roots.

 Instructions for a 5x5' bed (10 plants or divisions):